 POS 2041.
 American Federal Government.
-A study of our Federal Government, designed to give the student an understanding of its organization, principles and the way it works.
+POS 2041.
+American Federal Government designed to give the student an understanding of its organization, principles and the way it works.
 The relationship of the individual to government is emphasized.
 POS 2112 is recommended for subsequent study.
+This course meets the civic literacy requirement.
 3 semester hours credit.
 [A]